 Hatching Chick Hard Boiled Eggs VIDEO TUTORIAL

-If you want to use the small “E” cookie cutter to make your Hatching Chick Hard Boiled Eggs, you can find them on Amazon.com.
-I earn a small commission for sales at no additional cost to you so thanks for using the link below.
+If you want to use the small “E” cookie cutter to make your Hatching Chick Hard Boiled Eggs, you can find them on Amazon.com (commission earned for sales).

 - Bring one inch of water in a large pot to a boil.

 - Set eggs in a steamer basket and lower into pot.